googleapis/gapic-generator/README.md

 GAPI tools consist of the following sub projects:

 - The [GAPI tools framework](https://gapi.git.corp.google.com/gapi-tools-framework), a set of libraries to process _API services_, that is a collection of protocol buffer definitions and configuration files.
 - The [GAPI generators and synchronizers](./vgen), which produce wrappers around GRPC apis which can be enriched by manually edited code.
-- The [GAPI Gradle Plugin](./gradle-plugin) which integrates GAPI development into Gradle.

 For a usage example, see the [gapi-example-library-java](https://gapi.git.corp.google.com/gapi-example-library-java) repository.